 Installing the CUDA Toolkit will copy Thrust header files to the standard CUDA include directory for your system.
 Since Thrust is a template library of header files, no further installation is necessary to start using Thrust.

 In addition, new versions of Thrust continue to be available online through the GitHub Thrust project page.
-The version of Thrust included in this version of the CUDA Toolkit corresponds to version 1.7.0 from the Thrust project page.

 Chapter 2.
 VECTORS